Beijing Consensus: Characteristics

 In academic literature on economics the study of the modern People's Republic of China (PRC) is influenced by parallel academic evaluations of neoliberalism.
 The China Model is sometimes used interchangeably with the Beijing Consensus, though there are people who state "it is inaccurate to describe the Chinese model as the 'Beijing consensus' versus the 'Washington consensus'."

 As of at least early 2024, there is not yet a well-developed theoretical framework for a Chinese Model.
 Commentators have cited various aspects of China's historical experience to describe their views of such a model.
 There is general scholarly agreement that the four key characteristics of the concept are: (1) development is key to promoting peace and stability, (2) incremental political reform better promotes peace and stability than sudden reform, (3) robust state capacity is critical to implementing development plans and managing conflicts within a country, and (4) preserving sovereignty and independence are important to peace and stability.

 For example, Academic Zhang Weiwei characterizes the model as focusing on down-to-earth pragmatic concern with serving the people; constant trial and error experimentation; gradual reform rather than neo-liberal economic shock therapy; a strong and pro-development state; "selective cultural borrowing" of foreign ideas; a pattern of implementing easy reforms first, difficult ones later.
 Researcher John Williamson describes the Beijing Consensus as consisting of five points: Incremental Reform (as opposed to a Big Bang approach), Innovation and Experimentation, Export Led Growth, State Capitalism (as opposed to Socialist Planning or Free Market Capitalism), Authoritarianism (as opposed to a Democratic regime type).

-Observations of Western commentators sometimes characterize the model as replacing trust in the free market for economic growth with "a more muscular state hand on the levers of capitalism"; an absence of political liberalization; strong leading role of ruling political party; population control.
+Observations of Western commentators sometimes characterize the model as replacing trust in the free market for economic growth with "a more muscular state hand on the levers of capitalism", an absence of political liberalization, strong leading role of ruling political party, and population control.